Drop Tuning Guitar Guide

 Drop tunings are alternative guitar tunings where the lowest string (6th string) is “dropped” or tuned down, typically one whole step lower than the rest of the tuning.
 This creates a unique interval relationship that makes power chords incredibly easy to play—just one finger across three strings instead of the traditional two-finger shape.

-The most famous drop tuning is Drop D (D-A-D-G-B-E), but guitarists have pushed the boundaries with increasingly heavier variations like Drop C, Drop B, and even Drop G for crushing, low-end heavy tones.
+The most famous drop tuning is Drop D (D-A-D-G-B-E), but guitarists have pushed the boundaries with increasingly heavier variations like Drop C#, Drop C, Drop B, and even Drop G for crushing, low-end heavy tones.

 Why Use Drop Tunings?